WHAT IS SPASTICITY?

 Voluntary movement has the potential to maintain joint range of motion, strengthen, and increase plasticity.
 But it’s all about repetition.
 In a typical therapy session, you might expect to do 20-30 repetitions of movement.
 You would be responsible for completing the movements for each joint on a daily basis.
 This can become boring and the habit slowly slips away.

+Talk to your therapist to help find motivating exercises and activities that encourage you to complete lots of repetitions within your capabilities.
+Staying engaged to maximize repetitions performed is key.
 Every person is unique and has a different rehabilitation journey.
 Neofect has experienced occupational therapists to consult with to see what might work for you.

 To learn more, please call (888)623-8984 or email firstname.lastname@example.org.